blasterpal/server_density_mysql_replication_status/README.md

 #MySqlReplicationStatus Server Density Plugin

 Tested and simple MySQL replication status Server Density plugin that uses `mysql` client and the shell.
+Designed for alerting on replication status.

 #Metrics